cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 # Terminology

-* Region refers to a general geographical area, such as "Central Europe" or "East US".
+* `Region` refers to a general geographical area, such as "Central Europe" or "East US".
-* Zone refers to a distinct area within a region.
+* `Zone` refers to a distinct area within a region.
 Zones are usually referred to as '{region}-{zone}, i.e. 'us-east1-b' is a zone within the reigon 'us-east1'.

 # Types

 The following are [node type]({{< relref "blueprints/spec-node-types.md" >}}) definitions.
-Nodes describe resources in your cloud infrastructure.
+Nodes describe resources in your Cloud infrastructure.
 For more information, see [node type]({{< relref "blueprints/spec-node-types.md" >}}).

 ## Common Properties

-All cloud resource nodes have common properties:
+All Cloud resource nodes have common properties:

 **Properties**

 Every time you manage a resource with Cloudify, it creates one or more connections to the GCP API.
 You specify the configuration for these clients using the `gcp_config` property.
-It should be a dictionary, with the following values:
+The property must be a dictionary, with the following values:

   * `project` the name of your project on GCP.
-  * `zone` the default zone which will be used, unless overridden by a defined zone/subnetwork.
+  * `zone` the default zone, which will be used unless overridden by a defined zone/subnetwork.
   * `auth` the JSON key file provided by GCP.
     Can either be the contents of the JSON file, or a file path.
     This should be in the format provided by the GCP credentials JSON export (https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount)
-  * (optional) `network` the default network to place network-scoped nodes in.
+  * `network` (optional) the default network in which to place network-scoped nodes.
     The default network (`default`) will be used if this is not specified.

 Example